 The pandemic has been a major disruptor for the banking sector.
 Before the pandemic, it’s fair to say that some parts of the sector were behind the curve on digital transformation; the focus, typically, was on using technologies to drive down costs and increase efficiency rather than necessarily to grow business.

 With requirements for social distancing, the effect of Covid-19 has been to accelerate the shift to digital and the evolution of a cashless society.
 Customers no longer make routine visits to their bank; they use cash less; and contactless payments have dramatically increased.
-In fact, 50% of customers globally interacted with their interacted with their bank through a mobile app or website at least once a week in 2020.1
+In fact, 50% of customers globally interacted with their bank through a mobile app or website at least once a week in 2020.1

 This turn towards digitalization has, by virtue, led to rising customer expectations of their banks and other providers to facilitate fast, convenient cashless payments as the norm.
 This has created what we might call a digital deficit for many institutions – a gap between what their customers want and what their IT and organizational infrastructures can readily and robustly support.